 Balmoral Chicken Origin

 What is the origin of Balmoral Chicken?
-Balmoral Chicken is a traditional Scottish dish that showcases Haggis.
-The specific origin of Balmoral Chicken is unknown.
+This is a traditional Scottish dish that showcases Haggis.
+The specific origin of a Balmoral Chicken recipe is unknown.
 So why make it?
 Years ago, my wife and I had the opportunity to visit Scotland.
 I am a big fan of Scotch whisky so I was very much looking forward to the trip.

 Haggis - Traditionally, haggis is a mixture of minced sheep's organ meat and onions, oatmeal, spices, and stock cooked and encased in the sheep's stomach.